kelvinwl/dotaCoach-i18n/README.md

 ## Instructions for translators

-- Lines with an OK, have already been reviewed by a nativ speaker
+- Lines with a **#toBeUpdated** tag need to be reviewed by a native speaker
-- Comments and potential issues are added at the end of each line, after the // signs
+- Comments and potential issues can be added at the end of each line after two forward slashes ('//')

-Comments on webLinks:
+How to add web links to tanslations:

-- Add HTML elements with an id set to "webLink"
+- Add a HTML element with an id set to "webLink".
+Example: <span id='webLink'>Click here to see Guide</span>
-- Add a field webLinks, containing an array of http(s) links
+- Add a field webLinks to the translation containing an array of http(s) links

-- Variables can be added optionally, e.g. to write "5 days ago".
-The corresponding i18n-app would be "#### days ago"
+How to add variables to translations:

-- Another example: "You played against #### #### days ago with ####"
+- Variables can be added optionally and are marked with ####
-- Function t2(token, var1, var2, var3....)
+- The get a text like **5 days ago**, you would write **#### days ago**

-## The i18n files
+## i18n files explained

-There are currently the following 3 translation files:
+There are currently the following 4 translation files:

 - i18n-languages: List of supported languages
-- i18n-app: These translations are used by the app
+- i18n-website: Translation of the main website (https://dota-coach.com)
-- i18n-faq: Used for website with FAQ (which is openend when users click on FAQ in the app)
+- i18n-app: Translation of the app
-- i18n-website: Translation of dota-coach.com
+- i18n-faq: Translations of the FAQ webpage (https://dota-coach.github.io/faqs.html; this page is also opened when a users clicks on FAQ in the app)

-## Dota 2
+## Dota 2 languages

 Note that Dota 2 provides audio translation for the following 4 languages: English, Korean, Simplified Chinese and Russian

 ## Contact

-You can contact us via e-mail (info@dota-coach.com) or on our discord server (https://discord.gg/K5kPrh4z; user 'Dota Coach#4076')
+You can contact us via e-mail (info@dota-coach.com) or on discord (server: https://discord.gg/K5kPrh4z; user: **Dota Coach#4076**)

 ## Current translators

-Primary translator (The user with the most contribution in each language) is bolded.
-An asterisk means they're not in the server.
-Thank you for contributing!
+Current contributors (languages sorted alphabetically).

 Brazilian Portuguese: